DGeisz/CodeX/README.md

     might go wrong, and what is inherently limiting about the setup.
 Basically the negative side of the experiment's hypothesis.

+* **Technicals**: This is more in depth description of the inner working of the current experiment than simply the "what" section above.
+This section should include any theory or algorithms that are of utmost importance to the experiment.

 * **Analysis Dialogue**: This is basically a conversational form of analysis.
 This is where I'll include data, graphs, and other forms of analysis.
 I'll describe what experiment parameters I'm choosing or running and why I'm doing so, and then include the results of that trial.
 As a note about experiments, I consider